nedbat/pyhurry/functions.rst

 .. rst-class:: if, if_ruby

     Unlike Ruby, you must use parentheses to call functions.
-A function name with parentheses simply refers to the function as an object.
+A function name without parentheses simply refers to the function as an object.

 Defaults